 Dawn of the Universe: The Infinity Stones are created

 Around 965 A.D. in Tønsberg, Norway, the Asgardians left the Tesseract on Earth.
 It fell under the care of the humans who worshipped the Asgardians as gods.
 This is where much of Norse mythology comes from!

-1942, Norway: Red Skull takes Tesseract
+1942, Norway: Red Skull takes the Tesseract

-1945, Arctic Ocean: Tesseract sinks into Arctic Ocean
+1945, Arctic Ocean: The Tesseract is lost

 During his search for Captain America, Howard Stark recovers the Tesseract from the floor of the Arctic Ocean.
 Stark then spends several years researching the cube.

 1980s, Nevada: Project P.E.G.A.S.U.S. begins

 1989, Nevada: Carol Danvers absorbs the Tesseract’s powers